hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

 # Compilation Phases at Rust

 Rust has several steps while passing through compilation process.
+Different then the C/C++ part.
+Recently (2016), rust change the internal dynamics of their compiler pipeline.
+Previously there were only high intermadiate step between rust source to LLVM IR now there is two more middle step betweeen rust code and LLVM IR which are Typed High-Leve Intermediate Representation (THIR), and Middle Intermediate Representation (MIR).
+Now we will look through all these steps one by one.

 ## High-Level Intermadiate Representation (HIR)